vihanb/OEIS-Lookup/README.md

-# Putt
+# OEIS Lookup
-A smarter golfing language
+A tool for looking up sequences in OEIS

 ---
-Putt is written in Python, it requires:
+This is written in Python, it requires:
  - `urllib2`
  - `lxml`
  - `beautifulsoup4`